Will Bitcoin Mining Survive the Energy Crisis?

-Small-scale renewables present the same kind of opportunity for mining that are available at big power plants.
-For example, if someone wants to install a $40,000 solar system for their home, they may calculate that it will take 5 years for the system to pay for itself.
+Small-scale renewables present the same kind of opportunity for mining that is available at big power plants.
+For example, if someone wants to install a $40,000 solar system for their home, they may calculate that it will take five years for the system to pay for itself.
 If all of the excess power produced by that system were used to mine Bitcoin, it might only take four years and also provide a small revenue stream.

-Small subcontractors could develop devices and then offer to operate miners near homes and offices that run on solar energy, and pay a fee to the owners of the properties.
+Small subcontractors could develop devices and then offer to operate miners near homes and offices that run on solar energy and pay a fee to the owners of the properties.
 Since Bitcoin miners are so loud, this might not be as popular as industrial-scale mining near power plants, but it could still have a major economic impact.

 Can the Energy Crisis Kill Mining?

-Even in the worst case scenario, it’s unlikely that the mining industry will be wiped out completely.
+Even in the worst-case scenario, it’s unlikely that the mining industry will be wiped out completely.
 It could cause some chaos and restructuring, but not every country will be affected by the energy crisis.
 Some countries, like Iceland, are completely energy self-sufficient.
 Even if the situation gets really bad in some regions, mining can expand in more stable areas.

 This may require developing some additional expertise in some cases.
-It could be necessary to configure miners so that they can communicate with utility grids and shut on and off according to fluctuation in demand.
+It could be necessary to configure miners so that they can communicate with utility grids and shut them on and off according to fluctuations in demand.
 However, for versatile miners with access to capital, the future looks bright, even with the looming energy crisis.